Silarn/EDMC-BioScan/README.md

 * Start or restart EDMC to register the plugin and run any necessary database migrations

 ### Python Native Execution
-* Download the [latest release] zip file for native python
+* Download and extract the [latest release] zip file for native python into the EDMC `plugins` directory
 * Run `pip install -r requirements.txt` within the plugin directory to install SQLAlchemy
   * Ensure the correct `pip` is used for Python 3.11
 * Start or restart EDMC to register the plugin and run any necessary database migrations